-In our Momentum/Residual illustrative example, both funds own less than 10% of Door's outstanding shares, and accordingly, both potentially could rely on the passive investor exemption - depending on their investment intent.
+In our Momentum/Residual illustrative example, both funds own less than 10% of Door's outstanding shares, and accordingly both potentially could rely on the passive investor exemption - depending on their investment intent.
 There is no "group" aggregating for HSR purposes as there is for Section 13(d) and Section 16 purposes.
 Residual has clearly engaged in sufficient activity to put the validity of its reliance on the exemption into question.
-Momentum, on the other hand, is not likely to lose the exemption provided it does not respond to Residual's initial entreaties to coordinate efforts.
-Just as in the Section 13(d) context, if it did not respond to Residual but spoke with potential merger partners to test out the idea as a matter of diligence, it arguably should not lose the exemption to the extent a regulator or court agreed with Momentum's explanation of the facts.
-Once Momentum did increase its involvement beyond merely listening to Residual (e.g., by looking for a merger partner without expressly agreeing to help Residual) however, it would find itself in similar circumstances.
-The FTC likely would take the position that a filing obligation has been triggered, even if neither fund has yet filed on Schedule 13D.
+Momentum, on the other hand, is not likely to lose the exemption so long as it does not respond to Residual's initial entreaties to coordinate efforts.
+Just as in the Section 13(d) context, if it did not respond to Residual, but spoke with potential merger partners to test out the idea as a matter of diligence, it should not lose the exemption so long as a regulator or court agreed with Momentum's explanation of the facts.
+Once Momentum did increase its involvement beyond merely listening to Residual (e.g., by looking for a merger partner without expressly agreeing to help Residual), however, it would find itself in similar circumstances.
+The FTC could take the position that a filing obligation has been triggered, even if neither fund has yet filed on Schedule 13D.
 (Among other things, each fund would have up to 10 days after the triggering event to file the Schedule 13D).
-In that case, the required filing would need to be made with the FTC and DOJ, and the 30-day HSR waiting period would need to be observed before shares valued above the reporting threshold in the aggregate could be acquired.
+In that case, the required filing would need to be made with the FTC and DOJ, and the 30-day waiting period would need to be observed before additional shares could be acquired.
+There is also an avenue to shorten the required waiting period by up to about two weeks if the FTC or DOJ has completed its review of the acquisition.